 Executive and Leadership Team

 Our Executive and Management Team operates under the direction of Kevin Cmunt, President/CEO, our Board of Directors and our Advisory Council.
 Our leadership team establishes the organization's strategic direction and guides a clinical, operations and administrative staff of nearly 300 people in conducting our day-to-day business and clinical activities, all of which seek to save and enhance people's lives through donation.

 Kevin Cmunt is President/CEO of Gift of Hope Organ & Tissue Donor Network.
 In that role, he provides overall leadership for the organization, guides its strategic direction and ensures that the organization stays true to its mission — to save and enhance the lives of as many people as possible through organ and tissue donation

 Before joining Gift of Hope in December 2012, Kevin served as Executive Vice President of AlloSource, Gift of Hope's Centennial, Colo.-based tissue processing and distribution partner.
 In that role, he was responsible for AlloSource's external relationships, including management of donor agency partnerships and business relationships with customers, medical professionals and hospitals.
 He also was responsible for driving progressive product development that honored the gift of donation by maximizing its impact to the medical community and tissue transplant recipients.
 Before joining AlloSource, Kevin held various engineering, operations and business development positions with the American Ref-Fuel Company.

-In addition to serving as Gift of Hope's chief executive, Kevin currently provides industry leadership as President of the American Association of Tissue Banks.
-He has also served as Chairman of the Board for LABS Inc., a leading provider of testing services for the tissue industry, and as a Board member for the Joint Restoration Foundation, which advances the use of allografts in sports medicine.
+In addition to serving as Gift of Hope's chief executive, Kevin currently provides industry leadership as a Board member for the American Association of Tissue Banks, the national professional association that works to improve the quality and availability of donated tissue and serves as the recognized voice for tissue donation, transplantation and tissue banking; LABS Inc., a leading provider of testing services for the tissue industry; and the Joint Restoration Foundation, which advances the use of allografts in sports medicine.

 Kevin holds bachelor's and master's degrees in engineering from the University of Illinois and Illinois Institute of Technology, respectively.
 He was born, raised and currently resides in Illinois.